Team-Nutshell/nutshellengine-docs/_sources/types/Light/index.rst.txt

 			  - Any array of 3 numbers.
 			* - intensity
 			  - Number
-			  - The light's intensity.
+			  - The light's intensity, it is multiplied with the color.
 			  - Any number.
 			* - direction
 			  - Array of Number
 			  - The light's base direction vector.
+Only used by directional lights and spot lights.
 			  - Any array of 3 numbers.
 			* - cutoff
 			  - Array of Number
-			  - Only used by spot lights.
+			  - The light's cutoff values.
+Only used by spot lights.
 In degrees.
 			  - Any array of 2 numbers.
+			* - distance
+			  - Number
+			  - The light's distance.
+Only used by point lights and spot lights.
+			  - Any number.